jsfriedman88/cleanDataProject/Codebook.md

 #Additional note on the measurement data
 The values shown in columns 3 - 85 are the mean of several observations (rows) from the raw data for a given subject/activity.
-So for example if there are 90 rows in the raw data for subject1//activity 1, the output in the final tidy data set for each of the motion measuremnts is the sum of the value for the 90 rows divided by 90.
+So for example if there are 95 rows in the raw data for subject1//activity 1, the output in the final tidy data set for each of the motion measurements is the sum of the value for the 95 rows divided by 95.